wilkinson/s3ql/README.md

 This project will implement the [S3QL](http://www.biomedcentral.com/1471-2105/12/285/) API for the [Node.js](http://nodejs.org/) platform.
-Currently, the prototype will use [SQLite](http://www.sqlite.org/) for data storage, and all program logic for the governance model will be written in pure JavaScript.
+The prototype will use [PostgreSQL](http://www.postgresql.org/) for data storage initially, although [SQLite](http://www.sqlite.org/) will also be targeted in the future.
+All program logic for the governance model will be written in pure JavaScript.
 The implementation will be embeddable into existing applications either as a [Node.js module](https://npmjs.org/package/s3ql) or as a standalone program completely accessible over HTTP via the S3QL API.